 I’m convinced that food is a fundamental issue of our time, radically affecting children’s health, behavior and well-being, and, frankly, the continued existence of the planet.
 This blog is my attempt to further the conversation.
 I share my personal experiences raising my young daughter, as well as ideas, tools and resources.
 I also report on related news, research and issues.
 I hope you’ll join the discussion.

-Some of the places my work has appeared: American Gardener, BusinessWeek, Crain’s Chicago Business, Edible Finger Lakes, Kiwi, Metropolis, New York Organic News (NOFA-NY), New York Times, Preservation, Rochester Magazine, Salon, the Smart Set, Upstate Gardeners’ Journal, Vegetarian Times, Wall Street Journal and Working Mother.
+Some of the places my work has appeared: American Gardener, BusinessWeek, Crain’s Chicago Business, Edible Finger Lakes, Entrepreneur, Kiwi, Metropolis, New York Organic News (NOFA-NY), New York Times, Parade, Preservation, Rochester Magazine, Salon, the Smart Set, Upstate Gardeners’ Journal, Vegetarian Times, Wall Street Journal and Working Mother.

 I live in Rochester, in the Finger Lakes region of New York, where I’m active in the sustainable-food community, including serving on the advisory board of the South Wedge Farmers Market.

 For more insight into who I am and why I blog, check out this Q & A with our regional parenting magazine.

 About the banner

 So cool, right?
 Artistry by Kelly Cheatle of Greener Pastures Design & Illustration.